THE QUEENSHIP OF MARY

 Support from Sacred Tradition

-That Mary reigned as Queen of Heaven after her bodily Assumption is not explicitly in the Bible.
-The only text that seems to hint it is the one we read at the Apocalypse: "And a great sign appeared in heaven: A woman clothed with the sun, and the moon under her feet, and on her head a crown of twelve stars" (Apoc 12:1).
+The Bible does not explicitly state that Mary reigned as Queen of Heaven after her bodily assumption.
+The only text that seems to hint at it is the one we read in the Book of Revelation: "And a great sign appeared in heaven: A woman clothed with the sun, and the moon under her feet, and on her head a crown of twelve stars" (Rev 12:1).
 However, belief in the queenship of Mary is strongly supported in Sacred Tradition.

 St. John Damascene (A.D.
 676-750), First Sermon on the Assumption, second to the last paragraph: "We, too, approach thee to-day, O Queen; and again, I say, O Queen, O Virgin Mother of God, staying our souls with our trust in thee, as with a strong anchor."